jrosen48/utk-homepage/content/post/2021-09-26-new-comment-in-jrst-open-for-whom/index.md

 A pre-print is here: https://osf.io/sqcn7/

 This was rewarding to work on with Aaron and Rasheda and we hope this serves as a provocation for the field to consider how we define open science.
+Thank you to the editors of JRST (Troy Sadler and Felicia Mensah) for the feedback and review that made this a stronger comment.